Hamburg Airways

-Hamburg Airways (legally HHA Hamburg Airways Luftverkehrsgesellschaft mbH) was a small German charter airline which operated between 2010 and 2014.
-It was based in Hamburg and offered holiday flights on behalf of tour operators.
-The airline operated flights out of several German airports, with its maintenance base being located at Hamburg Airport.
+Hamburg Airways (legally HHA Hamburg Airways Luftverkehrsgesellschaft GmbH) was a small charter airline which operating between 2010 and 2014.
+It was based in Hamburg airport and carried out flights on behalf of tour operators and travel agencies.
+The airline operated out of several German airports, but its maintenance base was located at Hamburg Airport.
 Flights were operated throughout Europe, Eurasia, the Middle East and Africa.